BRANDING

 • Brand voice development

-• Key message creation
+• Core message creation

-• Tagline exploration
+• Tagline and campaign language

-Messaging guide with examples and applications
+Messaging guide with reusable copy examples and tone guidance

 Implementation